Marihuana Tax Act of 1937: Background

 The American Medical Association (AMA) opposed the taxation because the tax was imposed on physicians prescribing cannabis, retail pharmacists selling cannabis, and medical cannabis cultivation/manufacturing.
 The AMA proposed cannabis instead be added to the Harrison Narcotics Tax Act which would have been more efficient and created less burden on doctors.
 Dr. William Creighton Woodward, legislative counsel for the AMA, testified on behalf of the AMA.
 He stated that the claims about marijuana addiction, violence, and overdosage were not supported, and that the law should not burden further investigation into medical use.

 After hearings with lawyers from Du Pont Chemicals and the Hearst Newspapers Group, the taxation was passed on the grounds of 'differing' reports and hearings.
-Anslinger also referred to the International Opium Convention from 1928 included cannabis as a drug not a medicine.
-All state legislators approved identical 'laws' against improper use of cannabis (for ex. the Uniform State Narcotic Act).
+Anslinger also referred to the Second International Opium Convention from 1928 included cannabis as a drug not a medicine.
+All state legislatures approved laws against improper use of cannabis based on the model Uniform State Narcotic Act.
 By 1951, however, spokespeople from Du Pont, Hearst and others came up with new improved rationalizations, and the Boggs Act superseded the Marihuana Taxation Act of 1937.
 In August 1954, the Internal Revenue Code of 1954 was enacted, and the Marihuana Taxation Act was included in Subchapter A of Chapter 39 of the 1954 Code.